HackYourFuture-CPH/node.js/week4/express-app/README.md

 _Remember to work in the src folder_

-_Remember that you need 3 terminals one for run the compiler of the server, one for run the server itself and one for run the compiler of the frontend_
+_Remember that you need 3 terminals: one for run the compiler of the server, one for run the server itself and one for run the compiler of the frontend_